-If the date was not within the last pay period, a check should be made to ensure that an adequate reason is contained within the schedule data - e.g. a reason for absence at Q3.
-The date of the last wage/salary received sometimes appears to be out of the pay-period at Q7 because of various reasons; some of the reasons are enumerated below:
+If the date was not within the last pay period, a check should be made to ensure that an adequate reason is contained within the schedule data - e.g. a reason for absence at Q2.
+The date of the last wage/salary received sometimes appears to be out of the pay-period at Q7 because of various reasons but in fact is not, some of the reasons are enumerated below:

-- 1) The informant was sick on the last pay-day or absent for some other reason.
-This may include a period of sickness up to 12 months. - 2) The informant had some advance before going on holiday and joined after leave. - 3) The informant is an employee of an agency and he is not working every week. - 4) The informant has changed his job and has not yet been paid. - 5) The informant is a part-time school teacher or school worker. - 6) The informant had an unpaid holiday before joining a new job or coming back to his job. - 7) Although wage/salary was actually received in the last pay period details are not given at Q.5-11 simply because the informant had lost the relative pay slip.
+- The informant was sick on the last pay-day or absent for some other reason.
+This may include a period of sickness up to 12 months. - The informant had an advance of pay before going on holiday before last pay date. - 3) The informant is an employee of an agency and he is not working every week. - 4) The informant has changed his job and has not yet been paid. - 5) The informant is a part-time school teacher or school worker. - 6) The informant had an unpaid holiday before joining a new job or coming back to his job. - 7) Although wage/salary was actually received in the last pay period details given at Q.5-11 are for an earlier date.
+This could arise because informant had lost relevant pay slip and given details from earlier one in order to provide best estimate.